markstos/otp-dockerdeploy/README.md

 ## Overview

-This project has a Dockerfile to deploy an opentripplanner instance, with the GTFS for Switzerland built in.
+This project has a Dockerfile to deploy an OpenTripPlanner instance, with the GTFS for Switzerland built in.
 There is also a unittest script to run the instance and check if everything is working.

 ## Install